-There are many different types of models of therapy: psychodynamic and psychoanalytical, cognitive behavioural therapy, humanistic, person-centred, integrative and it’s difficult to know which to choose.
-The counselling directory which gives a good summary of each type of therapy available.
+There are many different types of models of therapy: psychodynamic and psychoanalytical, cognitive behavioural therapy, humanistic, person centred, integrative, it’s difficult to know which to choose.
+The counselling directory gives a good summary of each type of therapy available.

-Research has shown that no matter what model of therapy, it is the relationship between the client and the therapist that is the most important aspect of the therapy and the one which makes the most difference in progress.
-It’s important to get a feel for a therapist before you start working with them.
-Take note of how you feel when you research the therapist, talk with them and meet them.
+Research has shown that no matter what model of therapy we choose, it is the relationship between the client and the therapist that is the most important aspect and the one which makes the most difference in improvement.

 What To Do Next